amd/aocl-compression/README.md

 easily integrate and use them.
 AOCL-Compression supports lz4, zlib/deflate, lzma, zstd, bzip2, snappy, and lz4hc
 based compression and decompression methods along with their native APIs.
-The library offers openMP based multi-threaded implementation for all the methods (for LZMA, only multi-threaded compression is supported).
+The library offers a multi-threaded implementation for all the methods, using either OpenMP or oneTBB as the threading backend selected at build time (for LZMA, only multi-threaded compression is supported).
 It supports the dynamic dispatcher feature that executes the most optimal function variant implemented using Function Multi-versioning thereby offering